privet56/boot2CrudContainer/README.md

 4. evaluate java-annotations to swagger possibility with https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X

 ## Ubuntu in VM hints:
-1. use better VirtualBox instead of VMWare
+1. use better VirtualBox or VMWare? - unsure...
-	(Vbox is faster)
+	1. Vbox is maybe faster
+	2. VMWare has better kvm support
+	3. on both of them, use at least 4 CPUs and 12 GB RAM
+	4. istio likes VMWare a little bit better...
 2. to exchange files between VM and host: use shared folder
 	1. install VBox guest additions
 	2. specify path to be shared in the VBox UI